Financial Aid Policies and Procedures

 Please read all policies and procedures before submitting your application for Financial Aid.

 - Financial Aid awards are reserved for students in grades 6-12.
-A limited amount of aid may be available to Lower School students.
-Such aid is allocated to a returning student whose family may be experiencing a temporary change in financial situation.
+New grade 12 students are not eligible for Financial Assistance.
+Limited Financial Aid is available to Lower School students; such aid is allocated to a returning student whose family may be experiencing a temporary change in financial situation.

 - Families must reapply for financial aid each year.
 If a family's financial circumstances remain the same, the school will make every effort to assist a family at the same aid level.
 At times, when a family's financial situation improves, the grant may be adjusted to reflect such change and to allow other families to be helped.

 - Financial need is determined by a family's ability to meet educational expenses, not on a willingness to pay.
 The Financial Aid Committee will consider the assets of both natural parents, if living, before making any grant.
 If the non-custodial parent refuses to submit the necessary paperwork, the application may not be processed, or additional documentation may be requested.
 If a parent is not involved in the child's life or refuses to participate in the Financial Aid process, the school has the right to request verification of the family's financial support.
 In some cases, a stepparent's assets may be considered.

 - All admission decisions are made without regard for financial need.
 Financial aid grants are not determined until after the student is accepted to the school, however, a family can submit an application for financial aid before an admission decision is rendered.

 - Both parents' employment will be considered in the financial review.
 We realize that in some circumstances both parents may be unable to work outside the home.
 It is important to explain such circumstances on your financial aid application.

 - If you are unable to enroll your child based on the financial aid you receive, your enrollment deposit will be refunded so long as written notification of your decision is received by the school within 7 days of notification.